ibm-cloud-docs/watsonxdata/faqs.md

 **How can I create an engine?**
 {: #feb_23_2024}

-To create an engine, see
+To create an engine, see [Provisioning an Engine](watsonxdata?topic=watsonxdata-prov_engine).

 **How can I pause and resume an engine?**
 {: #feb_24_2024}

-To pause an engine, use one of the following methods:
+To pause an engine, see [Pause an Engine](watsonxdata?topic=watsonxdata-pause_engine).

-- Pausing an engine in list view

-* Click the overflow menu icon at the end of the row and click Pause.
-A pause confirmation dialog appears.

-* Click Pause.

-- Pausing an engine in topology view

-* Hover over the engine that you want to pause and click the Pause icon.
-A pause confirmation dialog appears.

-* Click Pause.

-To resume a paused engine, use one of the following methods:
+To resume a paused engine, see [Resume an Engine](watsonxdata?topic=watsonxdata-resume_engine).

-- Resuming an engine in list view

-* Click the overflow menu icon at the end of the row and click Resume.

-- Resuming an engine in topology view

-* Hover over the engine that you want to resume and click the Resume icon.

 **How can I delete an engine?**
 {: #feb_25_2024}

-To delete an engine, see
+To delete an engine, see [Deleting an engine](watsonxdata?topic=watsonxdata-delete_engine).

 **How can I run SQL queries?**
 {: #feb_26_2024}

-You can use the Query workspace interface in IBM® watsonx.data to run SQL queries and scripts against your data.
-For more information, see
+You can use the Query workspace interface in IBM® {{site.data.keyword.lakehouse_short}} to run SQL queries and scripts against your data.
+For more information, see [Running SQL queries](watsonxdata?topic=watsonxdata-run_sql).

 ## Databases and Connectors